Query-focused and Memory-aware Reranker for Long Context Processing: Introduction

 While existing works mainly focus on probing and understanding the functions of such heads, our work moves one step further by training LLMs to optimize the ranking accuracy of a small set of retrieval heads.
 In this way, we achieve an LLM-ranker that is optimized to rank passages with attention weights.
 This resulted listwise solution, named \textbf{QRRanker}, can naturally work with continuous relevance scores without the limitation of Likert-scale supervision, hence can be trained on arbitrary retrieval datasets.

 Our QRRanker enjoys several good properties in practice.
-First, the retrieval heads can be effectively trained even when the backbone has a relatively small scale, \emph{e.g.}, 4B parameters.
+First, the retrieval heads can be effectively trained even when the backbone has a relatively small scale, \emph{e.g.}, 3B parameters.
 This allows the listwise approach to run with improved efficiency.
 Second, it is easy to enhance the input candidate passages with their global context with efficiency, by prepending the shared contextual information to the ground of candidates during training, which is essential for long narrative understanding.
 Finally, we observed that our QRRanker is quite robust to the selection of heads, and training with heads from layers in the middle would result in no performance drop.
 This allows us to take off the higher layers of the LLMs during training and inference, which can greatly reduce the latency of the model.

-Experiments on various domains, including Wikipedia QA tasks (Musique~\cite{trivedi2022musique}, HotpotQA~\cite{yang2018hotpotqa}), long narrative QA tasks (NarrativeQA~\cite{kovcisky2018narrativeqa}, DetectiveQA~\cite{xu2025detectiveqa}) and long-term dialogue (LoCoMo~\cite{maharana2024evaluating}), demonstrate the advantage of our QRRanker.
-As a versatile ranking framework, our approach not only outperforms the state-of-the-art general-purpose pointwise and listwise models like Qwen-Rerank and GroupRank, but also consistently improves over the domain-specific ranking approaches, such as HippoRAG-v2~\cite{gutierrez2025} for Wikipedia QA and a list of recent memory-enhanced approaches~\cite{li2025memos,rasmussen2025zep} on LoCoMo.
+Experiments across diverse retrieval settings, including long narrative QA (NarrativeQA, DetectiveQA), long-term dialogue memory (LoCoMo), wikipedia multi-hop QA (MuSiQue, HotpotQA), and reasoning-intensive retrieval (BRIGHT), demonstrate the effectiveness of QRRanker.
+As a versatile reranking framework, QRRanker outperforms strong general-purpose pointwise and listwise rerankers, such as Qwen-Reranker and ReasonRank, and also improves over domain-specific retrieval or memory methods, including HippoRAG-v2~\citep{gutierrez2025} for Wikipedia QA and recent memory-enhanced approaches~\citep{li2025memos,rasmussen2025zep} on LoCoMo.
+Additional comparisons with retrieval agents~\cite{li2026beyond,nvidia2026nemoretriever} further suggest that QRRanker can serve as an efficient one-step alternative to iterative retrieval pipelines.